RockhurstHS/STEAM-Blog/_posts/2016-08-17-Pope's-Astronomer.md

 I would like to say he described in an efficient, engaging and delightful presentation how we can “see” our existence in color and depth versus black & white and two dimensional.
 Thankful!"

 Special thanks to [Mr. Paul Winkeler](http://steam.rockhursths.edu/team/paulwinkeler/), STEM Coordinator, for setting up this wonderful event.

+You can read more about his visit [here](https://www.rockhursths.edu/pages/news/news---brother-guy-consolmagno).